PuzzleMoE: Efficient Compression of Large Mixture-of-Experts Models via Sparse Expert Merging and Bit-packed inference: Appendix

-We conduct an extended analysis of entry-level similarity in experts' weights of MoE models.
+We analyze element-level similarity in experts' weights of MoE models.
 Consistent with previous findings \citep{kim2024squeezellmdenseandsparsequantization}, the weight distribution of modern LLMs approximates a normal distribution with a zero mean.
 To quantify inter-expert similarity, we computed the Pearson correlation coefficient between tensors in different pairs of experts within each layer, then we averaged the result for the whole model.
 As shown in Table \ref{tab:correlation}, for Qwen1.5-MoE and Deepseek-MoE, the correlation is negligible.
-In contrast, Mixtral-8x7B exhibits a substantially higher correlation, indicating stronger dependencies between its expert weights.
+Mixtral-8x7B exhibits a higher correlation, indicating stronger dependencies between its expert weights.
 Consequently, for Qwen1.5-MoE and Deepseek-MoE, the values within their respective tensors can be treated as independent variables.

-Based on this setting, we can view the process of selecting 2 values \(w_1,w_2\) of the corresponding positions of the 2 weights as a sampling process.
+Based on this setting, we can view the process of selecting 2 values \(w_i,w_j\) of the corresponding positions of the 2 weights \(\mathbf{W}_i,\mathbf{W}_j\) as a sampling process.
 We define and solve the problem of calculating the proportion of similar values as follows: